JanKolodziej/Portfolio-Tracker/README.md

 ---

-> **XTB Portfolio Tracker** is an independent project and is not affiliated with or endorsed by XTB S.A.
+> **Portfolio Tracker** is an independent project and is not affiliated with or endorsed by XTB S.A.
 > It was built for educational and personal portfolio purposes.